-The lights arrived from ebay in plain boxes with LP088U as a part number on the lid which a google search matches several cheap Chinese suppliers selling these lights in bulk.
+The lights arrived from eBay in plain boxes with LP088U as a part number on the lid and a google search matches several cheap Chinese suppliers selling these lights in bulk.

 Missing connection to the metal chassis on the green earth wire!

 I decided the best option was to replace the sub-standard wiring and add an earth tag to one of the internal bolts.

 The light was supposed to be IP65 rated but the rubber seal was a very poor fit and the cable grommet was also loose.

 I fitted the new cable and used silicone sealant to stopwatch ingress on the outer seal and the cable entry hole.